minprog/cs50x-1718-1819/practice/loopy/loopy.md

 Compile and test!

 ###Step 5:
-Now adapt the program in such a way that it prints an increasing number of hashes.
+Adapt the program in such a way that it prints an increasing number of hashes.
 Like this:

     #